 Got a flat tire on your car?
 Rather than throw it away, clean it up, patch the hole and turn it into a pet bed for your dog or cat.
 Pet beds can be quite expensive in the store; this will save you money (or give you more to spend on dog treats).

 Turning old towels into washable mop-heads is a clever idea to help reduce your wastage by eliminating the need to purchase additional mop-heads and sponges.
-Cut the towel to size, slide it over your mop and then just take it off again and throw it in the washer when it’s dirty.
+Cut the dowel to size, slide it over your mop and then just take it off again and throw it in the washer when it’s dirty.

 T-shirt dog toys